Sanctions used by the school

 A serious misdemeanour will result in an internal exclusion where the child is isolated from their peers to work under staff supervision for the period of the exclusion.
 An internal exclusion may last for two periods or be up to two days.
 Parents/carers will be informed of any internal exclusion as part of the discussion of the circumstances.

-Leadership Exclusion:
+Executive Exclusion:

-• the student’s response gives reason to believe that this is a “one-off” incident of this type
+• the student’s response gives reason to believe that this is a 'one-off' incident of this type

 Suspension from the School